seetaresearch/dragon/Dragon/python/dragon/docs/contents/ops.rst

 =================    ======================================================================
 List                 Brief
 =================    ======================================================================
+`AsType`_            Cast the data type of inputs to a specific one.
 `Run`_               Run a custom operator.
 (Without GradientFlow) `Template`_          Run a custom operator.
 (With GradientFlow) `Accuracy`_          Calculate the Top-K accuracy.